gtpWebDev/gtpWebDev/README.md

-### Hi there, my name is Glen Pearson and I develop under the name gtpWebDev
+### Hi, my name is Glen Pearson and I work under the name gtpWebDev

 - ❓ - After a long career in finance, I'm in the process of re-training to be a web developer.
 I'm expecting to focus on back-end, but I still have an open mind.